ritwickdey/WeMate/README.md

 # WeMate
-A simple zero level chat app made with ASP.NET Form and SQL Server as Backend service.
+A simple zero level chat website made with ASP.NET Form and SQL Server as Backend service.

 **_[Don't expect good architecture or much more security or much features.
 As I mentioned it is for zero level.
-I build it when I was newbie in the programming world]_**
+I built it when I was newbie in the programming world]_**

 ## Video Demo
 * [Youtube Link](https://www.youtube.com/watch?v=4zACchQ797o)